 Liz still tries to surf everyday, but after competing a Bachelor of Communications at Griffith University her gift of the gab, love for writing and strong interest in Media and Journalism saw her follow a different path.

-These days when Liz isn't working for Creek to Coast or The Great South East, or presenting the Queenslander surf report, she loves to escape for a weekend of camping and surfing.
+These days when Liz isn't working for Creek to Coast or The Great South East, she loves to escape for a weekend of camping and surfing.